splunk/splunk-mltk-container-docker/jupyterhub_setup/README.md

   - Check if the Jupyterhub login page is available at `http://<INSTANCE_IP>/hub/login`. e.g. `http://10.202.21.250/hub/login`.
 You can use any random username and password to log in.

+  - **Troubleshooting**

+    If the login page doesn't show up.

+    1. Verify that created Pods enter a Running state:

+        ```microk8s.kubectl --namespace=default get pod```

+        If a pod is stuck with a Pending or ContainerCreating status, diagnose with:

+        ```microk8s.kubectl --namespace=default describe pod <name of pod>```

+    2. If the Pods are running successfully, check the IP we can use to access the JupyterHub:

+        ```microk8s.kubectl --namespace=default get service proxy-public```

+        ```
+        # output
+        NAME           TYPE           CLUSTER-IP       EXTERNAL-IP     PORT(S)        AGE
+        proxy-public   LoadBalancer   10.152.183.200   10.202.15.239   80:31312/TCP   15m
+        ```
+        The EXTERNAL-IP is used to access JupyterHub.
+If it is different from your instance's IP, the login page would not be available at http://<INSTANCE_IP>/hub/login.

+        You can change it to your instance's IP by adding the following content into `config.yaml`.

+        ```
+        proxy:
+          service:
+            loadBalancerIP: <YOUR_INSTANCE_IP>
+        ```

+        Then apply the changes to the cluster by re-running

+        ```
+        helm upgrade --cleanup-on-fail   --install jupyterhub jupyterhub/jupyterhub   --namespace default   --create-namespace   --values config.yaml
+        ```

 ## Customize Jupyterhub
 By making changes to your `config.yaml`, you can customize Jupyterhub deployment.